What is climate change?

 The MCCAC has compiled a list of simple Energy Saving Actions that can be undertaken by any municipality and their residents to save energy, reduce greenhouse gas emissions, while also saving money.
 Accompanying this, the MCCAC also offers Energy Efficiency Toolboxes which contain a number of tools to experiment with.
 Each tool can provide a range of information on different areas of energy consumption and allow you to understand how to become more efficient.

-The MCCAC also provides two financial rebate programs to help make taking action on climate change more affordable for municipalities.
+The MCCAC also provides three financial rebate programs to help make taking action on climate change more affordable for municipalities.

 - The AMSP provides financial rebates to Alberta municipalities who install solar photovoltaics (PV) on municipal facilities or land and complete public engagement for the project.
 Participants are eligible to receive a rebate per watt of total installed capacity ($/W), with the rate tier determined by the total installed capacity of a project.